pakhandi-zz/DIGM-Gmail-mail-Downloader/README.md

 with all the details</li>
 <li>Download all the unread mails of a specific foder and mark them read on Gmail</li>
 <li>Send a mail</li>
-<li>Attachments are also donwloaded for any mail that is getting downloaded</li>
+<li>Attachments are also downloaded for any mail that is getting downloaded</li>
 </ul>
 <h3>Technology Used</h3>
 <ul>